wrobbins0409/solitaire-solver/README.md

 - **[build.py](build.py)** - Script to build the executable
 - **[run.py](run.py)** - Simple launcher script
 - **[requirements.txt](requirements.txt)** - Python dependencies

+## Future Developments

+Update to also be able to solve with draw 3 mode.

 ## License